 Restroom space is limited in the tunnel area and there are no facilities available for storing purses, coats, or other items you may be carrying.
 Please leave these items with your guests.
 The University is not responsible for items left unattended.

-Colleges of Business, Education and Human Services, and Urban Affairs
+The Colleges of Business, Education and Human Services, Engineering, Liberal Arts and Social Sciences, Sciences and Health Professions, Urban Affairs, and the School of Nursing

-Each College is assigned a specific space with the tunnel staging area.
+Each College is assigned a specific space within the tunnel staging area.

 Volunteers organize the graduates into two lines for the processional.